-Five Tips for Making Your Walking Desk More ‘Green’
+Five Tips for Making Your Treadmill Desk More ‘Green’

 At WorkWhileWalking we’re often asked how much electricity treadmill desks consume, and whether the fact that they consume a lot of energy makes them an environmentally unfriendly form of exercise.
 Like many things in life the answer is complicated.
 Let’s cut through the mythology and get down to the facts – they will probably surprise you!

 First let’s discuss how much electricity your treadmill desk consumes.
 Even if you have an electric height-adjustable desk you can disregard its power consumption in the big picture because you’ll only be activating that motor for less than a minute a day.
 Logically, the big power draw will come from the treadmill itself when it’s running.